csci104/docker/README.md

 If this command fails with an error like `git command not found`, you need to install the git command-line interface (CLI).
 See [this link](https://git-scm.com/downloads) and download the version for your operating system.

+To learn more about what the `cd` command does, take a look at the [Linux wiki](https://bytes.usc.edu/cs104/wiki/linux/#navigating-directories)

 ### Step 4: Run the setup script